Our Leadership Team

 Alison Glastein Gray, President of Pear Associates, is passionate about helping mission-driven organizations expand their operations and programs.
-After demonstrating her ability to lead and grow a number of nonprofit organizations, Alison launched Pear Associates in 1999 to share her expertise with others.
+After demonstrating her ability to lead and grow several nonprofit organizations, Alison launched Pear Associates in 1999 to share her expertise with others.
 Working with a range of health and human services organizations, Alison helped her clients consider new strategies and services to boost their mission.
 She also worked with her clients to solicit the necessary resources that would allow the realization of the vision, with a focus on institutional and government funders.

-Alison received a Master of Education degree with a focus on adult learning from Suffolk University.
+Alison received a Master of Education degree from Suffolk University.
 She enhanced her finance skills through Babson Executive Education and her program development proficiencies through the Institute of Communication Improvement.
-Alison is a member of Boston Business Women, Association of Fundraising Professionals, Nonprofit Consultants Network, and Grant Professionals Association.
-She is a Volunteer Court Appointed Special Advocate for Children with the CASA Project Of Worcester and serves on the Rise and Shine Planning Committee for Project Hope.
-She lives with her wife, two teenage children, and six fur babies in Wellesley, Massachusetts.
+Alison received her Certificate of Professional Development in Diversity, Equity, Inclusion, and Belonging for Consultants from the Institute for Nonprofit Practice and TSNE Mission Works in the Spring of 2021.
+She lives with her wife, two teenage children, and three fur babies in Wellesley, Massachusetts.

 After managing the local media planning and promotions for Dunkin’ Donuts, Caroline focused her efforts on fundraising at a local level, soliciting revenue and surpassing fundraising goals for several organizations in her community.
 Fueled by her passion to continue to support growth and development, she joined Launchpad Venture Group, where she helped manage the largest angel investing group in the Northeast.
 More recently, Caroline worked for the top real estate agent in the State of Massachusetts, ensuring that the business ran seamlessly across hundreds of transactions.